Tom Haak, director of the HR Trend Institute, explains why HR and People leaders should embrace virtual reality and augmented reality applications.

 For global companies, a feeling of disconnect between employees is often an issue they face on a regular basis, as staff can struggle to gain the sense of a functional team without being able to physically see each other.

 VR can break down the boundaries created by the physical distance between employees by allowing meetings to be carried out in 3D to gain the feeling of being in the same place.
-In addition, can be utilized for remote workers to be more involved in meetings happening in the office.
+In addition, can be utilised for remote workers to be more involved in meetings happening in the office.